24samj/privycode-mobile/README.md

 ## 🙏 Acknowledgments

+- **[David Olowomeye (@greatdaveo)](https://github.com/greatdaveo)** - Creator of PrivyCode and the backend API that powers this mobile app.
+PrivyCode was originally built by David with both the [backend server](https://github.com/greatdaveo/privycode-server) and web frontend.
 - **Expo** team for the amazing development platform
 - **React Navigation** team for navigation solutions
 - **TanStack** team for React Query